Joxit/docker-registry-ui/README.md

     Access-Control-Allow-Methods: ['HEAD', 'GET', 'OPTIONS'] # Optional
 ```

+An alternative for CORS issues is a plugin on your browser, more info [here](https://github.com/Joxit/docker-registry-ui/issues/25#issuecomment-621104846) (thank you [xmontero](https://github.com/xmontero)).

 ## Using delete

 For deleting images, you need to activate the delete feature in your registry: